Guinea-Bissau Climate

 This month in numbers

-Guinea-Bissau experienced its 10th warmest April on record in 2026, with an average temperature of 29.82°C, an anomaly of +0.8°C compared to the 1961–1990 baseline.
-The three-month period from February to April 2026 also ranked as the 11th warmest on record, with an average temperature of 28.74°C, an anomaly of +0.7°C. Globally, April 2026 was the 2nd warmest April for land temperatures on record, with an anomaly of +1.1°C, while the February–April 2026 period also ranked as the 2nd warmest globally for land temperatures, with an anomaly of +1.2°C.
+Guinea-Bissau experienced its 10th warmest April on record in 2026, with an average temperature of 29.82°C, marking an anomaly of +0.8°C compared to the 1961–1990 baseline.
+The three-month period from February to April 2026 also ranked as the 11th warmest on record, with an average temperature of 28.74°C, an anomaly of +0.7°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C.

 What changed